TOAST-DOCS/Compute-Instance/en/console-guide.md

 ### Import Key Pairs (Mac and Linux)

-Key pairs created by `ssh-kegen` of Mac or Linux can be registered for usage.
+Key pairs created by `ssh-keygen` of Mac or Linux can be registered for usage.
 Key pair is created with the following command:

 	$ ssh-keygen -t rsa -f my_key.key